The Squall: Cast

+Music

+The theme song was entitled "Gypsy Charmer" and was written by Harry Akst and Grant Clarke.
+It is sung by Myrna Loy in the film.
+The song is played frequently as background music by the Vitaphone orchestra throughout the film.
+The score also quotes Franz Liszt's Hungarian Rhapsody No. 2 and Johannes Brahms' Hungarian Dance No. 5.

 Production

 The film was Korda's first talkie, although his two previous films Night Watch and Love and the Devil had featured sound effects and music as part of the gradual transition from silent to sound film.
 The film was shot at night at the Burbank studios, as the only sound stage there was used by Warner Brothers during the day.